BartoszJakubowsky/calendar/README.md

 # Calendar

-Ugly and discousting code... but it works :)
-Playground for learning React, uses couple of popular libabres such as Framer Motion and Spring 🔥
+Ugly and disgusting code... but it works :) Playground for learning React, uses couple of popular libraries such as Framer Motion and Spring 🔥